England | Scotland | Wales | Northern Ireland | Ireland

 If you are aged 40-74 and have not been diagnosed with Heart Disease, Type 2 Diabetes, Kidney Disease or had a stroke you may be eligible for a free NHS Health Check every 5 years.
 If you are aged 75-84 you may be eligible for a free NHS Senior Health Check every 2 years.
 Please ring to check if you are eligible and to make an appointment.

 You are able to self refer to St. Michaels Hospital Braintree.

 All of the doctors undertake minor surgery, by appointment only.
-Problems suitable for minor surgery include the removal of cysts, moles and other small growths.

 Under SSP regulations you can certify yourself sick for the first 7 days of illness without seeing a doctor, by using form SC2 available to print above.
 Some employers may, however, insist on a private certificate.
 As these are outside the NHS terms and conditions of service, the practice has a policy not to issue these.